2173.02 Determining Whether Claim Language is Definite [R-07.2022]

 Examiners are urged to carefully carry out their responsibilities to see that the application file contains a complete and accurate picture of the Office’s consideration of the patentability of an application.
 See MPEP § 1302.14, subsection I. In order to provide a complete application file history and to enhance the clarity of the prosecution history record, an examiner should provide clear explanations of all actions taken during prosecution of the application.
 See MPEP § 707.07(f).
 Thus, when a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is appropriate based on the examiner’s determination that a claim term or phrase is prima facie indefinite, the examiner should clearly communicate in an Office action any findings and reasons which support the rejection and avoid a mere conclusion that the claim term or phrase is indefinite.
 See MPEP § 706.03 and MPEP § 707.07(g).

 MPEP § 2173.05 provides numerous examples of rationales that may support a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
-112, second paragraph, such as functional claim limitations, relative terminology/terms of degree, lack of antecedent basis, etc. Only by providing a complete explanation in the Office action as to the basis for determining why a particular term or phrase used in the claim is "vague and indefinite" will the examiner enhance the clarity of the prosecution history record.
+112, second paragraph, such as functional claim limitations, relative terminology/terms of degree, lack of antecedent basis, etc. Only by providing a complete explanation in the Office action as to the basis for determining why a particular term or phrase used in the claim is indefinite will the examiner enhance the clarity of the prosecution history record.

 B. An Office Action Should Provide a Sufficient Explanation

 The Office action must set forth the specific term or phrase that is indefinite and why the metes and bounds are unclear.
 Since a rejection requires the applicant to respond by explaining why claim language would be recognized by a person of ordinary skill in the art as definite or by amending the claim, the Office action should provide enough information for the applicant to prepare a meaningful response.
 "Because claims delineate the patentee’s right to exclude, the patent statute requires that the scope of the claims be sufficiently definite to inform the public of the bounds of the protected invention, i.e., what subject matter is covered by the exclusive rights of the patent."
 Halliburton Energy Servs., Inc. v.
 M-I LLC, 514 F.3d 1244, 1249, 85 USPQ2d 1654, 1658 (Fed.
 Cir.
 2008).
-Thus, claims are given their broadest reasonable interpretation during prosecution "to facilitate sharpening and clarifying the claims at the application stage" when claims are readily changed.
+Thus, during prosecution, claims are given their broadest reasonable interpretation consistent with the specification "to facilitate sharpening and clarifying the claims at the application stage" when claims are readily changed.
 In re Buszard, 504 F.3d 1364, 1366 (Fed.
 Cir.
 2007); see also In re Yamamoto, 740 F.2d 1569, 1571 (Fed.
 Cir.
 1984); In re Zletz, 893 F.2d 319, 322, 13 USPQ2d 1320, 1322 (Fed.
 Cir.
 1989).

 To comply with 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, applicants are required to make the terms that are used to define the invention clear and precise, so that the metes and bounds of the subject matter that will be protected by the patent grant can be ascertained.
 See MPEP § 2173.05(a), subsection I. It is important that a person of ordinary skill in the art be able to interpret the metes and bounds of the claims so as to understand how to avoid infringement of the patent that ultimately issues from the application being examined.
 See MPEP § 2173.02, subsection II (citing Morton Int ’l, Inc. v.
 Cardinal Chem.
-Co., 5 F.3d 1464, 1470 (Fed.
+Co., 5 F.3d 1464, 1470, 28 USPQ2d 1190, 1195 (Fed.
 Cir.
 1993)); see also Halliburton Energy Servs., 514 F.3d at 1249, 85 USPQ2d at 1658 ("Otherwise, competitors cannot avoid infringement, defeating the public notice function of patent claims.").
 Examiners should bear in mind that "[a]n essential purpose of patent examination is to fashion claims that are precise, clear, correct, and unambiguous.
 Only in this way can uncertainties of claim scope be removed, as much as possible, during the administrative process."
 Zletz, 893 F.2d at 322, 13 USPQ2d at 1322.

 Accordingly, when rejecting a claim as prima facie indefinite under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, the examiner should provide enough information in the Office action to permit applicant to make a meaningful response, as the indefiniteness rejection requires the applicant to explain or provide evidence as to why the claim language is not indefinite or amend the claim.
 For example, in making a prima facie case of indefiniteness, the examiner should point out the specific term or phrase that is indefinite, explain in detail why such term or phrase renders the metes and bounds of the claim scope unclear and, whenever practicable, indicate how the indefiniteness issues may be resolved to overcome the rejection.
 See MPEP § 707.07(d).
 If the applicant does not adequately respond to the prima facie case, the examiner may make the indefiniteness rejection final.
-Packard, 751 F.3d at 1312.
+Packard, 751 F.3d at 1312, 110 USPQ2d at 1788.

 The focus during the examination of claims for compliance with the requirement for definiteness under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is whether the claim meets the threshold requirements of clarity and precision, not whether more suitable language or modes of expression are available.
 See MPEP § 2173.02, subsection II.
 Examiners are encouraged to suggest claim language to applicants to improve the clarity or precision of the language used, but should not insist on their own preferences if other modes of expression selected by applicants satisfy the statutory requirement.
 Furthermore, when the examiner determines that more information is necessary to ascertain the meaning of a claim term, a requirement for information under 37 CFR 1.105 may be appropriate.
 See MPEP § 704.10 regarding requirements for information.